 Myth: I don’t need Heartworm prevention since my pet has always tested negative.

 BUSTED: The importance of an annual heartworm test cannot be stressed enough!
 Heartworm disease causes permanent damage to the heart and surrounding vessels.
 Dogs have died from as few as one heartworm becoming stuck in the chambers of the heart.
 The valves are forced open and the heart cannot pump blood properly in the body.
 One veterinarian even conducted his own study by following up on a patient of his.
 The dog was treated for heartworms when he was 2 years old.
 He was a stray that was adopted and kept on heartworm prevention every 30 days after heartworm treatment.
-When the dog passed away at the age of 15 from natural causes, the veterinarian received permission from the owner to evaluate the heart to see what the longterm effects of heartworm disease was.
+When the dog passed away at the age of 15 from natural causes, the veterinarian received permission from the owner to evaluate the heart to see what the long-term effects of heartworm disease were.
 What he found was very surprising.
 The veterinarian found evidence of worm pieces still in the heart and the surrounding vessels had a cobble-stone appearance (normally this area is smooth).
 Remember all of this is 12 years after treatment on a dog who faithfully received preventative every 30 days.
-This shows that treatment isn't a simple matter and that preventative is a much easier option.
-Heartworm tests done annually will ensure that the preventative is working properly and that further damage can't be done if a dog is heartworm positive.
+This shows that treatment isn’t a simple matter and that preventative is a much easier option.
+Heartworm tests done annually will ensure that the preventative is working properly and that further damage can’t be done if a dog is heartworm positive.
 The tests we use in the clinic will also test for tick-borne diseases that owners can get as well.